 Amazon Rating: 4.6/5

-In the spring of 1939, the Kurc family in Radom, Poland, tries to maintain normalcy despite the looming war.
-As the shadow of conflict darkens, they are scattered across the globe, each facing their own perilous journey to safety.
+In the spring of 1939, the Kurc family in Radom, Poland, are forced to scatter across the globe, each facing their own perilous journey to safety.

 From exile to factory labour in the ghetto, they cling to hope and resilience, driven by the fear of never reuniting.